ryl/cybr406-spring2019/notes/spring-basics.md

 * Generate a new project using
   [Spring Boot Initializer](https://start.spring.io/)
     * Choose `Gradle Project` as your project format.
-    * Use "com.cybr406" as the group
+    * Use "com.cybr406" as the group.
     * Use "basics" as the artifact name.
     * Add the "Web" dependency only.
     * Generate and download the project zip file.